March 11, 2022

 The subscriber tab is a premium feature that identifies what your subscribers are watching and liking.
 It also reports what channels your subs are following and the best time to post your videos.

 Updating videos one at a time is time-consuming.
 While VidIQ doesn’t process bulk edits to metadata and descriptions, it does support the bulk copying of cards and end screens (and edits to end screens).
 Those features will increase your productivity.

 VidIQ has one feature to help manage comments.
 Comment templates enable the creation of standardized responses to questions and comments.
 Suppose you frequently get asked, “What’s the quickest way to reach 1,000 subs?” or something similar.
 You could answer with your 1000 Subs template that reads, “1,000 subs?
 No problem.
 In this video (https://youtu.be/example”), I discuss the fastest ways to reach 100, 1,000, and 10,000 subs.

 The browser extension and web app have competitor tabs.
-Compare your channel to others regarding total, cumulative, and daily averages for views, subs, and uploads.
+Compare your channel to others regarding total, cumulative, views, subs, and uploads.
 Review your competitors trending videos for different time intervals.

-The Scorecard showcases insights, stats, and ratings for every video and channel.
+The Scorecard displays insights, stats, and ratings for every video and channel.
 For example, compare views for the first 28 days of your video to any video, playlist, or channel.

 VidIQ enables you to download all your video and channel metadata to a CSV file.

 Demonetization concerns are ever-present on YouTube.
 VidIQ’s controversial keywords feature identifies words and phrases in your metadata that might be inappropriate for advertisers.
 For example, the title, “How to Shoot Great Pics With Your Smartphone,” would be identified as potentially troublesome because the term “shoot” could refer to tragedy or conflict.
 Since YouTube isn’t transparent about its demonetization practices, VidIQ recommends using its feature as a guide.